Waterloo playground reopening

 May 3, 2012

-Tomorrow I will be joining dozens of children and their parents to reopen a small playground in Waterloo – located next to Our Lady of Mount Carmel Primary.
+I will be joined dozens of children and their parents to reopen a small playground in Waterloo – located next to Our Lady of Mount Carmel Primary.

 The revamped playground – which attracts hundreds of kids from the local community – now includes an orange embankment slide stretching down the hill, a new swing, bouncy seesaw, complex climbing frame and dizzying spinning bowl.